chrek/ng2-bootstrap-app/README.md

 ## Using Bootswatch
 Connect to [Bootswatch](https://bootswatch.com/).
 On the Website just select a theme (for example, Cerulean) and click on the “Download” button.
 The corresponding bootstrap.min.css file opens in another Browser window, so that you can copy the[ URL](https://bootswatch.com/cerulean/bootstrap.min.css).
 Go back to index.html and replace the string which is assigned to the href attribute of the link element with this new URL:

+## Using Bootstrap 4 Cards

+Bootstrap 4 Cards are more mobile friendly compared to panels, thumbnails and wells.

++ Implemented Card with background color.